blackchip-org/scan/README.md

 The strings that are enclosed by double quotes.
 The colon that separates a property name from its value.
 These are the tokens of the document.
-Parsing a document is much easier when working with a stream of tokens instead of a individual characters.
+Parsing a document is much easier when working with a stream of tokens instead of individual characters.

 Let's look at the third line of the example.
 It starts with a string token with the value of `geometry`.
 It is important to capture both bits of information-- its value of `geometry` and its type of `string`.
-A parser for this document is interested if the line starts with a string token or not but is not concerned about its value.
+A parser for this document is interested if the next token is a string or not but is not concerned about its value.
 Users of the parse result will be interested in the value.

-When there are errors parsing the document, good error messages are useful to help identify where problems are located.
+When there are errors scanning and parsing the document, good error messages are useful to help identify where problems are located.
 Recording the line and column number with each token is important for this reporting.

 The examples directory contains a JSON scanner using the scanner provided by this package.
 Run it with the following:

+    go run cmd/scan-json/scan-json.go example.json

 A table should be printed to the terminal with the stream of tokens found in the file.
 Its output starts with the following: